urpylka/img-tool/README.md

 Now it only works with **Raspbian OS images** (due to filesystem partition scheme).
 Plans to make a more universal version (w arch-configs) for **Orange Pi**, **Nano Pi** and etc. Project used in [COEX CLEVER](https://github.com/copterexpress/clever).

+All plans of development you can find at [Github Projects](https://github.com/urpylka/img-tool/projects/1).

 ## API v0.5

 For easy using the docker image you need to make alias: